 Meg's Butt Monkey status in the later episodes, which really crossed the line from "cruel yet funny" to just plain cruel.

 Even some hardcore fans thought the joke about Quagmire raping Marge Simpson then killing her entire family went too far.
-It almost ruined Matt and Seth's friendship and Seth admitted they went too far.
+It almost ruined Seth's friendship with Matt Groening and Seth even admitted they went too far.

 A brief moment from "Friends Without Benefits" where Meg mentions a Facebook page to encourage her to kill herself, the twist being that Meg herself started it.

 From "Stew-Roids," Lois tries to cheer up a sobbing Meg, but when she becomes inconsolable, Lois gives Meg a bottle of Ambien and some Sylvia Plath books and says, "Whatever happens, happens" before leaving.